mspnp/aks-baseline-regulated/docs/deploy/09-pre-cluster-stamp.md

 1. Update Key Vault placeholders in your CSI Secret Store provider.

    You'll be using the [Secrets Store CSI Driver for Kubernetes](https://learn.microsoft.com/azure/aks/csi-secrets-store-driver) to mount the ingress controller's certificate which you stored in Azure Key Vault.
 Once mounted, your ingress controller will be able to use it.
 To make the CSI Provider aware of this certificate, it must be described in a `SecretProviderClass` resource.
 You'll update the supplied manifest file with this information now.
-   At this point we have the Azure Key Vault deployed and it is before deploying Flux configuration.

    ```bash
    INGRESS_CONTROLLER_WORKLOAD_IDENTITY_CLIENT_ID_BU0001A0005_01=$(az deployment group show --resource-group rg-bu0001a0005 -n pre-cluster-stamp --query properties.outputs.ingressClientid.value -o tsv)
    echo INGRESS_CONTROLLER_WORKLOAD_IDENTITY_CLIENT_ID_BU0001A0005_01: $INGRESS_CONTROLLER_WORKLOAD_IDENTITY_CLIENT_ID_BU0001A0005_01

    sed -i -e "s/KEYVAULT_NAME/${KEYVAULT_NAME}/" -e "s/KEYVAULT_TENANT/${TENANTID_AZURERBAC}/" -e "s/INGRESS_CONTROLLER_WORKLOAD_IDENTITY_CLIENT_ID_BU0001A0005_01/${INGRESS_CONTROLLER_WORKLOAD_IDENTITY_CLIENT_ID_BU0001A0005_01}/" ingress-nginx/akv-tls-provider.yaml

    git commit -a -m "Update SecretProviderClass to reference my ingress wildcard certificate."
    ```

-1. Push those three commits to your repo.
+1. Push those commits to your repo.

    ```bash
    git push